 Before you begin a detox program, it is useful to understand how to detox and why we do it.
 Below I will cover everything you need to know about body detoxification and show you the correct order in which to cleanse your body.

 What is Detoxification?

 In the context of the human body, detoxification or detoxing is the process of eliminating poisonous or waste substances (toxins) from the body; or to neutralize their adverse effects.

 An effective body detox removes waste, allowing the body to function better.
-This can lead to any number of improvements in health; an increase in energy levels; paying the way for healing of illness and disease can be healed.
+This can lead to any number of improvements in health; an increase in energy levels; paying the way for healing of illness and disease.

 What is a Toxin?